– minimal basic plan

-BPlan Experts.com offers free consulting sessions, where clients can discuss their project and engage with a highly qualified consultant at no cost.
+BPlan Experts.com offers free consulting sessions, where clients can discuss their projects and engage with a highly qualified consultant at no cost.
 Click the Free Consulting Session tab placed on this page, fill in the details and a consultant will contact you.
 Are you ready to order?
 Click on the tab called “Order Now” and follow the simple well laid out steps to complete the buying process.
-BPlan Experts.com assures client’s of its complete commitment and support and will strive hard to ensure that each business plan is well structured, relevant and fit for purpose.
+BPlan Experts.com assures clients of its complete commitment and support and will strive hard to ensure that each business plan is well structured, relevant, and fit for purpose.

-An executive summary gives a snap shot of a business plan.
+An executive summary gives a snapshot of a business plan.
 In essence, it is a brief description of the venture along with its key elements.
-This segment highlight’s the rational of the business, the management team, the industry in which it will operate and a brief financial statement.
-To get a quick over view of the overall business plan, the executive summary is often considered a good starting point.
+This segment highlight’s the rationale of the business, the management team, the industry in which it will operate, and a brief financial statement.
+To get a quick overview of the overall business plan, the executive summary is often considered a good starting point.

-The company overview segment is usually dedicated to describing the principle organization along with its vision, mission and objectives for the business.
-The reasons for setting up the business i.e. market demand, in-house expertise etc, and its phased roll out approach also form part of this segment.
-A brief description of the founder/management team, their expertise and experience of similar or complimentary activities form part of this overview.
+The company overview segment is usually dedicated to describing the principle organization along with its vision, mission, and objectives for the business.
+The reasons for setting up the business i.e. market demand, in-house expertise, etc, and its phased rollout approach also form part of this segment.
+A brief description of the founder/management team, their expertise, and experience of similar or complementary activities form part of this overview.

 Products & Services

 A business model is a “hands-on” description of how a business runs.
-It looks at the inputs that help drive a business and outcomes in the form of products or services.
+It looks at the inputs that help drive business and outcomes in the form of products or services.
 Simply put, it demonstrates how an organization creates and delivers value for all its stakeholders.
-The inputs to a business model include technology, supply chain, partners and collaborators, while outcomes cover products, services, new processes and technology, market capitalization etc.
+The inputs to a business model include technology, supply chain, partners, and collaborators, while outcomes cover products, services, new processes and technology, market capitalization, etc.

-In this segment the overall market is analyzed, where factors like business trends, growth potential, etc are looked into.
-Typically, the research conducted is done either through secondary sources i.e. via the internet, articles and publications that are available in the public domain or a primary research is conducted.
+In this segment, the overall market is analyzed, where factors like business trends, growth potential, etc are looked into.
+Typically, the research conducted is done either through secondary sources i.e. via the internet, articles, and publications that are available in the public domain or primary research is conducted.
 (Secondary research is a standard offering for all business plans.
 Primary research can be conducted as additional services at an extra cost.)
-A well researched and analysed business venture gives an investor a clear understanding of the potential market size and scope of the opportunity.
+A well researched and analyzed business venture gives an investor a clear understanding of the potential market size and scope of the opportunity.

 As an additional segment of the overall market research, the industry analysis provides a sharp focus on the core business segment being undertaken.
-For example, in an internet based e-commerce venture selling consumer electronics, or applications, while growth of on- line users and internet penetration form part of the overall research, demand for specific electronic products or types of applications bought on-line and their market potential will be included in the industry analysis segment.
+For example, in an internet-based e-commerce venture selling consumer electronics, or applications, while the growth of online users and internet penetration form part of the overall research, demand for specific electronic products or types of applications bought on-line and their market potential will be included in the industry analysis segment.

 The marketing strategy is a vehicle through which a company’s product or services are made visible to customers.
-While a marketing strategy does contain models like 4P’s etc, customization based on product or service specifications, demography, segmentation of customers and buying patterns are some of the critical components that are factored in while mapping the overall picture.
-The ability to demonstrate application of on-line models is as important as using high visibility print media models.
+While a marketing strategy does contain models like 4P’s etc, customization based on product or service specifications, demography, segmentation of customers, and buying patterns are some of the critical components that are factored in while mapping the overall picture.
+The ability to demonstrate the application of on-line models is as important as using high-visibility print media models.
 Clearly defined activities with measurable outcomes form part of our best practice marketing methodology.
-Representation with diagrams and charts form part of the deliverables for this segment
+Representation with diagrams and charts form part of the deliverables for this segment.

 Our methodology provides a basic financial structure for each business plan covering profit & loss, balance sheet and cash flows statements covering a 3 year period.